 Notes

-- Store these muffins in the fridge in an air tight container for up to a week.
+- Store these muffins in the fridge in an airtight container for up to 7 days.

-- Substitute peanut butter with other nut or seed butter such as cashew butter, sunflower seed butter, hazelnut butter or macadamia nut butter.
+- You can substitute the peanut butter with another nut or seed butter such as cashew butter, sunflower seed butter, hazelnut butter or macadamia nut butter.

 D. Cain